GAM-2-5/WebCrawler/README.md

 *How to run it?*

-The program requests a few pip installs
+The program requests a pip install, to do that open command prompt and type: pip install bs4

-To do that open command prompt and type: pip install bs4 BeautifulSoup (bs4) is a HTML parser used to convert website info to HTML After you have installed what you need, you should go to the source code and change the value of the my_url variable to the url you want to scrape.
+BeautifulSoup (bs4) is a HTML parser used to convert website info to HTML After you have installed what you need, you should go to the source code and change the value of the my_url variable to the url you want to scrape.
 When you write the url you must write it whole (so you should write https://www.google.com instead of just www.google.com)